 Fintech is gaining popularity among financial institutions, bringing modern technology, innovation, and convenience to the traditional banking system.
 FinTech technology is transforming how we manage our finances, from online and mobile banking to artificial intelligence (AI) and blockchain technology.

-Most financial transactions worldwide have taken place online in 2023.
+Most financial transactions worldwide will take place online in 2023.
 The fast-growing fintech sector is expected to reach $174 billion in 2023.
 It is expected to reach $188 billion by 2024.
 Today, almost all transactions are made using an online payment method.
 That is why the fintech industry is now in the spotlight.

 What Is Financial Technology?

-Financial Technology is the deployment of modern technologies to revolutionize income and make them quicker, simpler, and more secure.
+Financial Technology is the deployment of modern technologies to revolutionize income and make it quicker, simpler, and more secure.
 This has accelerated, simplified, and increased the security of financial transactions.

 FinTech is formed by merging the words “finance” and “technology“.
 It refers to the development of new technology use cases for more conventional-looking financial tasks.